ecmwf/open-ecpds/docs/use-cases/data-users.md

 ## Portal Service modes

 The **Portal Service** field controls how visitors authenticate when they access the data portal for a given Data User.
-It replaces the deprecated `portal.anonymous` ECtrans option and is stored as a first-class column on the `INCOMING_USER` table.
+It is stored as a first-class column on the `INCOMING_USER` table.

 ### Standard Login *(default)*